Da Vinci Payer Data Exchange

 Requesting/New Payer:

-- SHALL be issued with OAuth2.0/SMART-On-FHIR client credentials that enable access to /Group/{id}. §pdex-159 Where {id} is the PDex Member Match Group(s) resulting from the Bulk Member Match Operation. - SHALL be permitted to SEARCH /Group. §pdex-160 The search function and the bundle contents returned SHALL be restricted to the {ids} that are associated with theRequesting/New Payer. §pdex-161 - MAY be associated with more than one PDex Member Match group list. §pdex-162 - SHALL be permitted to GET /Group/{id} for any PDex Member Match Group list they are associated with. §pdex-163 - SHALL be permitted to call $davinci-data-export operation for any /Group/{id} they are associated with. §pdex-164 - SHALL be permitted to retrieve data with a service date within 5 years of the date of the request for information. §pdex-165
+- SHALL be issued with OAuth2.0/SMART-On-FHIR client credentials that enable access to /Group/{id}. §pdex-159 Where {id} is the PDex Member Match Group(s) resulting from the Bulk Member Match Operation. - SHALL be permitted to SEARCH /Group. §pdex-160 The search function and the bundle contents returned SHALL be restricted to the {ids} that are associated with theRequesting/New Payer. §pdex-161 - MAY be associated with more than one PDex Member Match group list. §pdex-162 - SHALL be permitted to GET /Group/{id} for any PDex Member Match Group list they are associated with. §pdex-163 - SHALL be permitted to call $davinci-data-export operation for any /Group/{id} they are associated with. §pdex-164 - SHALL be permitted to retrieve data with a date of service within at least the 5 years before the date of the request for information; a responding health plan MAY permit retrieval of older data. §pdex-165

 While the davinci-data-export-operation enables granular resource requests the operation SHOULD be used with two scenarios: §pdex-166